 - 15Mbps and up: This speed allows up to four users to perform a combination of basic and high-demand functions simultaneously.

 All of these levels are marketed as "high-speed internet", and many are also marketed as "broadband".
 The FCC (Federal Communications Commission), however, has adjusted the definition of broadband to include only download speeds of 25Mbps and upload speeds of 3Mbps.
 This means that companies may sell themselves as broadband internet providers when they're actually high-speed internet providers.
 Even so, for most average households, speeds between 5Mbps and 25Mbps are still adequate.

 Let me give you an idea of how these speeds play out in real life.
-For example, Netflix recommends the following for streaming TV shows and movies using its service:
+For example, Netflix recommends the following speeds for streaming TV shows and movies:

 - 3Mbps - SD quality